 Gluten Rich Foods Are Bad For You

-Yes, many of the foods (heavy pastas and delicious ice creams filled with fat) that contain gluten are indeed very bad for you, but there are some exceptions depending on what it is.
+Yes, many of the foods (heavy pasta and delicious ice creams filled with fat) that contain gluten are indeed very bad for you.
+But there are some exceptions depending on what it is.

 A Gluten Free Diet Can Help You Lose Weight and Get You the Body You Want